jonnor/machinehearing/explainable/README.md

 Different approaches can be to

-- create a model which is interpretable/explainable by construction
+- create a model which is interpretable/explainable by construction (intrinsic interpretability)
-- generate explainer models on top of a black-box model
+- generate explainer models on top of a black-box model (post-hoc interpretation)

+## Feature representation

+Focusing on general Audio Classification, as well as Sound Event Detection.
+Detailed applications in speech and music may benefit from more specialized solutions.

+In addition to interpretable ML models, we need audio data representations that are understandable.

+- Time domain.
+Soundlevels
+- Frequency domain.
+Spectrum
+- Time-frequency domain.
+Spectogram
+- Cepstral domain.
+MFCC

+Cepstral domain is not easily interpretable!

+Time-frequency domain can utilize methods designed for images.

+Where as in the time domain we can utilize (multi-variate) time-series techniques.

+Whether (sub) sequence modelling is important.
+Or can a bag-of-words approach be used.

+## Attention modelling

+Focusing on a particular time-range, frequency-range, or time-frequency region.

+## Spectrogram dictionary learning

+Using Non-negative matrix factorization (NMF or NNMF).
+Unsupervised or supervised.
+Applied to time-frequency / spectrograms.
+Many possible decompositions.
+Seeking a minimal amount of bases.
+Where each base is simple.
+And activations are sparse.

+Could use convolutive NMF, or even full convolution to learn templates.

+Finding appropriate temporal and frequency resolution.
+Minimixing complexity, maximizing understandability.

+Need to know that audio/events of interest are actually separable, before trying to explain it.

 ## Papers